chukalicious/pactice-connecting-db-sqlite3/README.md

-# server-template
+# Server Boiler-plating
-Server review exercise
+Server setup review exercise

 This is just practice for setting up an API and connecting a database to it